-Key audit matter

-How our audit addressed the key audit matter

-Cash and cash equivalents (Refer to note 9) [\$3,894,901]

-Cash and cash equivalents, as a percentage of the total assets is 82.5% at 31 December 2019.
+Key audit matter How our audit addressed the key audit matter Existence of cash and cash equivalents (Refer to note 9) \$3,382,016 We obtained confirmations directly from the Group's banks to confirm cash and cash equivalents at year end.
+Cash and cash equivalents, as a percentage of the total assets is 80% at 31 December 2020.
 Given the size of the balance and the importance of the capital structure for continued operation and growth, the existence of the Group's cash and cash equivalents was a key audit matter.

-We obtained confirmations directly from the Group's banks to confirm cash and cash equivalents at year end.

 We evaluated whether the disclosures were consistent with the requirements of Australian Accounting Standards.

-Funding for further exploration activities (Refer to notes 22 and 26)

-We focused on this area as the Group is in the exploration and development phase and therefore does not generate revenue from its operations and relies on sufficient funding to continue as a going concern.
-In determining the appropriateness of the their going concern basis of preparation of the financial report, the Group made a number of judgements, including expenditure required to progress the Groups' projects, cash on hand at date of signing, the expected funding injection from the new loan facility agreed with a related party and the minimum corporate overhead expenditure required to continue operations.

-Assessing the appropriateness of the going concern assumption used by the Group in preparing the financial report was a key audit matter due to its importance to the financial report and the level of judgement involved in forecasting future cashflows for a period of at least 12 months from the date of the financial report.
+Funding for further exploration activities (Refer to notes 1(v), 18 and 22) In assessing the appropriateness of the going concern assumption used in preparing the financial statements, amongst other procedures We focused on this area as the Group is in the exploration and development phase and therefore does not generate revenue from its operations and relies on sufficient funding to continue as a going concern.
+In determining the appropriateness of the their going concern basis of preparation of the financial report, the Group made a number of judgements, including expenditure required to progress the Groups' projects, cash on hand at date of signing, availability of the loan facility with related parties and the minimum corporate overhead expenditure required to continue operations. we: evaluated the Group's assessment of its ability to continue as a going concern, including accuracy of key underlying data and assumptions of the cash flow requirements to approved budgets; developed an understanding of the forecast expenditure; Assessing the appropriateness of the going concern assumption used by the Group in preparing the financial report was a key audit matter due to its importance to the financial report and the level of judgement involved in forecasting future cashflows for a period of at least 12 months from the date of the financial report. • enquired of management and directors as to their knowledge of events or conditions beyond the period of assessment that may cast significant doubt on the Group's ability to continue as a going concern;

-The Group has committed to spend \$3,453,000 on exploration activities in 2020 under an agreed work program with Santos QNT Pty Limited.
-The total cash resources on hand at 31 December 2019 was \$3,894,901.
+The Group has committed to spend \$3,243,559 on exploration activities in 2021 under an agreed work program with Santos QNT Pty Limited.
+The total cash resources on hand at 31 December 2020 was \$3,382,016.